Zaphoood/Maexchen/README.md

 python3.9 main.py NUM_REPS [OPTIONS]
 ```
 The number of time the simulation will be repeated is specified by `NUM_REPS`.
-`OPTIONS` lets you specify the players to be simulated.
+The players simulated can be specified with `OPTIONS`.
 The following player types are available:

 Command line argument | Class name | Description
 ----------------------|------------|------------